magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 * **Announcements:** articles with timely news and helpful information.
 * **Best Practices:** articles with recommended techniques and procedures that are prescribed as most effective.
-* **Troubleshooting:** articles that show how to solve a particular issue.For example, if you cannot perform an operation because of an error message, this is where you might find the solution.
+* **Troubleshooting:** articles that show how to solve a particular issue.
+For example, if you cannot perform an operation because of an error message, this is where you might find the solution.
 * **How To:** articles with detailed steps on how to perform a particular operation.
 * **FAQ:** answers to the most common, frequently asked questions.

 To find articles through navigating the categories, follow these steps:

-1. Go to the Knowledge Base landing page at<https://support.magento.com/hc/en-us>.
+1. Go to the Knowledge Base landing page at <https://support.magento.com/hc/en-us>.
 1. Click a category.
 1. The list of all articles in that category is displayed.
 Browse through the articles, find the one you need, then click it.